 Viewpoint 3 is situated on Chateau Drive, approximately 0.15 miles east of Aboga Drive, within a suburban residential development in unincorporated Olivehurst.
 View orientation is to the northeast, toward single-family homes lining Chateau Drive and the existing Bogue Sub-Line Segment, which is supported by LSPs.
-Three tall, thin, geometric LSPs, each with six insulators hanging from trapezoidal cross-arms, are visible in the existing conductor strung between poles recedes somewhat into the landscape and is not visually prominent.
+Three tall, thin, geometric LSPs, each with six insulators hanging from trapezoidal cross-arms, are visible in the existing condition photograph in Figure 5.1-5A.
+Due to the light blue background sky, existing conductor strung between poles recedes somewhat into the landscape and is not visually prominent.